krusynth/billhunt.dev/shop.md

 Cafepress manages all shop orders for shirts.
 They do all the work here, please contact them about any problems!

+**Second note: there's a Cafepress bug that shows the price of items as being much, much higher on the product page than they actually are.
+Add the item to your cart to see the "real" price!**

 {% assign page = page | setval: 'items', site.data.shop %}